Elementary School Handbook

 Behavioral expectations specific to all areas of school, for example, classrooms, hallways, bathrooms, lunchroom, playground, and school buses, are taught at the beginning of the school year.
 Behavior expectations are re-taught and positively reinforced throughout the year to promote a safe, welcoming, and engaging learning environment for each child.

 If students demonstrate inappropriate behavior at school, an adult will seek to understand what happened, support the child in reflecting on their behavior, and provide opportunities for restoring relationships, as applicable.
 In addition, specific consequences may be applied; parents may be contacted, depending on the nature of the behavior, frequency of the behavior, and severity of the specific incident.

 - Create a balanced approach for all learning.

 - Create a climate for learning that includes:

-- Opportunities for students to explore and construct their learning through choice, practice, trial, error and reworking
+- Providing opportunities for students to explore and construct their learning through student choices, practice, trial, error and reworking

-- Knowing the students culturally, and individually, by being fully cognizant of their strengths and interests
+- Knowing the students culturally, and individually, by being fully cognizant of their individual strengths and interests

 - Co-creating classroom rituals that maximize learning bell-to-bell